What is an Arbitrageur?

 An arbitrageur is a person who exploits the differences in the price of a given security by simultaneously purchasing and selling that security.

 For example, if Company XYZ's stock trades at $5 per share on the New York Stock Exchange and the equivalent of $5.05 on the London Stock Exchange, an arbitrageur would purchase the stock for $5 on the NYSE and sell it on the LSE for $5.05, pocketing $0.05 per share.
-Theoretically, the prices on both exchanges should be the same at all times, but opportunities arise when they're not.
+Theoretically, the prices on both exchanges should be the same at all times, but arbitrage opportunities arise when they're not.

 Arbitrageurs also try to exploit price differences created by mergers.
-In some cases, they purchase the of companies that are the targets of purchase offers, hoping to pocket the difference between the trading price and the eventual payment resulting from the merger.
-In theory, arbitrage is a riskless activity, but merger arbitrage is not riskless - -there is a chance the merger not happen, and the price of the target's would probably fall in that event.
+In some cases, they purchase the shares of companies that are the targets of purchase offers, hoping to pocket the difference between the trading price and the eventual cash payment resulting from the merger.
+In theory, arbitrage is a riskless activity, but merger arbitrage is not riskless - -there is a chance the merger will not happen, and the price of the target's shares would probably fall in that event.

 Institutions are usually the biggest arbitrageurs -- the large volumes of shares they trade can make millions in profits even if the spread is small (and it usually is just pennies).
 The transaction costs that would normally eliminate any profit individual investors could hope for are often relatively minimal for institutions.